Enter your text here...

 So only weeks after our engagement, I gave in.
 And it was beautiful.
 It was a completely different experience not just because I loved him, but also because I felt secure in him.

 Nevertheless, every action has a consequence.
 And this was no exception.

-That stuck with me.
-Was doing the right thing a priority for your daddy?
+Those words stuck with me.
+Was "doing the right thing" a priority for your daddy?
 Could he control himself?

-The day after I found out, the world felt bleak and empty and I just kept hearing my friend’s voice in my head.
-“I know he can control himself and I know it’s a priority for him.”
+The day after I found out about the affair, the world felt bleak and empty and I just kept hearing my friend's voice in my head.
+"I not only know that he can control himself, I know it's a priority for him."

-Why hadn’t I made him wait?
+Why hadn't I made him wait?
 If I had would he have left me?
-Would it have saved me this pain?
+If he had left, would it have saved me this pain?

 Those were hard months, years even.
 I spent night after night in tears and prayer wondering if daddy had ever loved me at all.
 But with a little determination and a lot of God's help, our marriage lasted and it grew stronger.